nikitavoloboev/data/macOS/apps/keyboard-maestro/km-macros.md

 # Keyboard Maestro Macros I use
 ## Install
 You can install all the macros I use by downloading them [from here](https://www.dropbox.com/sh/2a0xfdxtpwcuh2c/AABUXORrpbApdV6Ubj-NxjGva?dl=1).
-(Last updated June 8)
+The folder is always updated with the latest macros I use.

-Then unzipping it opening folder in Finder.
-Inside `km-macros` dir, you can double click on any of the macros that you want to install to KM.
+Then unzipping it.
+Inside unzipped `km-macros` dir, you can double click in Finder on any of the macros that you want to install to KM.

 ## Explanation
 One of my favourite applications that I use to significantly ease my time using my mac is [Keyboard Maestro](https://www.keyboardmaestro.com/main/).
 This app is essentially an IDE for automation.